zaidqureshi2/Resume/resume.txt

 * Rewrote the Java GUI to be more concise.

-* Wrote an AutoHotKey script to automate the batch running of tests across several computers on a local network
+* Wrote an AutoHotKey script to automate the batch running of tests across several computers on a local network.

 * Many separate tasks creating macro Excel spreadsheets.